 Bloom Time: Late summer

 Hosta clausa is a medium-sized Hosta that typically grows in a rounded clump up to 12 inches (30 cm) tall and wide.
 It is a sterile triploid that is noted for producing purple flower buds that do not open.
 Unopened buds eventually drop to the ground in fall without producing fruit.
-Shiny, narrow-oval to elliptic, medium to dark green leaves are up to 6 inches (15 cm) long and have closely spaced veins and acute tips.
-Purple flower buds appear in late summer on scapes rising up to 30 inches (75 cm) tall.
+The leaves are shiny, narrow-oval to elliptic, medium to dark green, up to 6 inches (15 cm) long and have closely spaced veins and acute tips.
+The purple flower buds appear in late summer on scapes rising up to 30 inches (75 cm) tall.

 USDA hardiness zones 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).